Does Building A Pool Add Value To Your Home?

 While a pool can make a home more attractive to certain buyers, it might not always provide a dollar-for-dollar return on investment.

-Here is an example from Phoenix home appraiser, Steve Leavit to illustrate the difference of how much more your home might be worth with the addition compared to its value without it:
+Here is an example from Phoenix home appraiser, Steve Leavitt to illustrate the difference of how much more your home might be worth with the addition compared to its value without it:

 “Let’s say you spend $60,000 to add a pool to your home.
 This $60,000 is the cost of the pool.
 However, after the pool is completed, an appraiser assesses your home’s value and determines through accepted appraisal methods that the pool has increased your home’s overall market value by $40,000.